Kanchana 2: Box office

 On its first day, the film grossed ₹5.77 crore nett in Tamil Nadu alone and around ₹10 crore worldwide.
 The film had a "phenomenal" opening, earning ₹10.83 crore nett in Tamil Nadu in two days.
 Kanchana 2 earned ₹17.5 crore nett in Tamil Nadu in its opening weekend.
 The film netted ₹1.55 crore in Karnataka, ₹88 lakh in Kerala and ₹22 lakh from the rest of India.
 In Chennai city alone, the film made ₹1.31 crore in three days.

 The film grossed ₹40 crore in Tamil Nadu in ten days.
 It made ₹51.5 crore from TN, Kerala and Karnataka in fourteen days.

 Ganga, the Telugu version collected ₹12.2 crore share in its first week with a gross of ₹19.3 crore.
 The final share was ₹18.65 crore, making it the third highest earning dubbed film in AP/Telangana after I and Enthiran.

 The film opened with ₹7 lakh in the United States on a limited release.
 In UK and Ireland, the film made ₹24 lakh in the opening weekend.
 In Malaysia, the film had a very good opening, grossing ₹1.36 crore in its first three days.

 Sequel

 A sequel to the film, Kanchana 3 was released on 19, April 2019.
 While it was actually connected to Muni 2: Kanchana, due to Kanchana being a bigger hit and more interesting than Kanchana 2, and Kanchana 2 being a different story, it was not the sequel to the previous film and it had the cast from the previous film reprising their roles.

 Legacy

-The dialogue from this film "Motta Siva Ketta Siva" inspired a 2017 film of same name also starred Raghava Lawrence.
+The dialogue from this film "Motta Siva Ketta Siva" inspired a 2017 film of the same name also starring Raghava Lawrence.